To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

 Vice President, University Advancement and Public Affairs

-The Vice President UAPA is the chief development officer for the University, directly responsible to the President for the planning and administration of a comprehensive program of fund-raising and marketing compatible with the philosophy and objectives of the University.
-The VP UAPA plans, implements and administers all aspects of the University's fund-raising activities to include the Annual Fund and the Alumni Association as well as the ongoing solicitation of major gifts from individuals and foundations.
-Areas of responsibility include the offices of Alumni Relations, Major Gifts/Planned Giving, Marketing and Public Information, University Development, Print Shop, and the Webmaster.
+The VPUAPA is the chief development officer for the University, directly responsible to the president for the planning and administration of a comprehensive program of fundraising and marketing compatible with the philosophy and objectives of the university.
+The VPUAPA is responsible for leading and providing strategic direction for the Advancement division of the University, to include alumni relations, major gifts and planned giving, marketing and public information, university development, and corporate and foundation relations.

-Articulates the critical role of private philanthropy to the University and the opportunities for voluntary support.
-Provides guidance in establishing and implementing a wide range of advancement policies and procedures applicable to individual donors, contributing members, corporations, and foundations.
-Identifies potential donors and the opportunities for funding.
-Develops and maintains personal contacts with individual donors and prospective donors.
-Maintains the necessary relations to keep the institutionís name and achievements alive in the minds of individuals, corporate and foundation executives and board members.
-Provides administrative direction in terms of general fund-raising objectives to be achieved.
-Serves on various councils and committees.
-Implements long-range planning and philosophy for areas of responsibility.
-Works with directors in implementing new programs and services.
-Evaluates annual budgets.
-Serves in a leadership capacity in civic and governmental agencies to reflect University needs.
-Performs other duties as assigned by the President.
+Articulate the critical role of private philanthropy and the opportunities for voluntary support.
+Guides the establishment and implementation of a broad range of advancement policies and procedures applicable to individual donors, corporations, and foundations.
+Identify, cultivate, solicit closing and stewardship of potential and existing donors and opportunities for funding.
+Develop and maintain personal contacts with individual donors and prospective donors.
+Maintain the necessary relations to keep the institution's name and achievements alive in the minds of individuals, corporate and foundation executives, and board members.
+Ensure an expanding positive image of the university through effective marketing and public communications.
+Provide administrative direction regarding general fundraising objectives.
+Implement long-range planning and philosophy for areas of responsibility.
+Oversee the development of alumni relations.
+Perform other duties as assigned by the President.

 Must have exceptional interpersonal skills, to include the ability to communicate clearly both in writing and verbally, develop and maintain close relationships with donors and prospective donors, and exercise sound judgment. *This position is designated as security sensitive and requires a criminal background check.